Eva Telzer, Ph.D.

 Email: psharp89 [at] live [dot] unc [dot] edu | Personal website

-Paul Sharp is a fourth year doctoral student in developmental psychology.
+Paul Sharp is a fifth year doctoral student in developmental psychology.
 He graduated with a BA in political science and psychology from Temple University’s honors college in 2013.
 For his first three years, he pursued a clinical psychology doctorate, studying the development of depression and anxiety.
 Having resolved that developmental neuroscience was his passion, he transferred into the developmental psychology track.
 The main focus of his research is to explicate the mechanisms that give rise to mood regulation and threat processing, and how they can become maladaptive in late childhood and adolescence.
 To do so, he leverages several emerging tools in human neuroimaging to test models of neural structure and function, including connectomics and MVPA.
 He is currently particularly interested in how parent-child dynamics shape neural mechanisms of threat processing.

 Kathy Do, B.A.